cool-RR/PySnooper/README.md

     @pysnooper.snoop('/my/log/file.log')

-Want to see values of some variables that aren't local variables?
+See values of some variables that aren't local variables:

     @pysnooper.snoop(variables=('foo.bar', 'self.whatever'))

+Show snoop lines for functions that your function calls:

+    @pysnooper.snoop(depth=2)

+Start all snoop lines with a prefix, to grep for them easily:

+    @pysnooper.snoop(prefix='ZZZ ')

 # Installation #